 Authority of Linking Page: The authority of the referring page has been an extremely important ranking factor since Google’s early days and still is.

 Links from Bad Neighborhoods: Links from so-called “bad neighborhoods” may hurt your site.
 Watch out for cheap link building schemes.
-These can very easily cause a negative impact to your rankings.
+These can very easily cause a negative impact on your rankings.
 I can’t say it plainly enough…Google is not stupid.
 You will not fool them.
 Don’t take chances.